Mauritius-China FTA

 Back to the list of trade agreements

-With regard to trade in goods, upon entry into force of the Mauritius-China FTA, Mauritius would benefit from immediate duty free access on the Chinese market on some 7,504 tariff lines.
-Tariffs on an additional 723 tariff lines will be phased out over a 5 to 7-year period starting on 01 January 2021.
-In addition, a Tariff Rate Quota for 50,000 tonnes of sugar will be implemented on a progressive basis over a period of 8 years with an initial quantity of 15,000 tonnes.
+With regard to trade in goods, upon the entry into force of the FTA in 2021, Mauritius benefited from immediate duty free access on the Chinese market on 7,504 tariff lines.
+Tariffs on an additional 723 tariff lines is being phased out over a 5 to 7-year period as from 01 January 2021.

 Goods considered as wholly obtained or produced in Mauritius